rapidsai/docker/cuvs-bench/README.md

-# cuvs ANN Benchmarks docker
+# cuVS Benchmarks Docker Images

-This folder contains the dockerfiles for generating GPU and CPU cuvs ANN benchmark images.
+This folder contains the Dockerfiles for generating GPU and CPU cuVS benchmark images.

-These images are meant to enable end users of cuvs's ANN algorithms to easily run and reproduce benchmarks and comparisons between cuvs and third party libraries.
+These images are meant to enable end users of cuVS ANN algorithms to easily run and reproduce benchmarks and comparisons between cuVS and third party libraries.

 # Image types: